mercer/devops-workshop/README.md

 - Target audience for this workshop are devs, ops or qa that have little or no exposure to DevOps and want to learn more.
 - There are no requirements about previous knowledge.
 - The draft presentations are on github [1] and the board is on trello [2].
-- Participants need a laptop
+- Participants need a laptop with linux.
 - The location needs at least 30 Mbps internet speed.
+- At the location, we need self-sticking flipchart paper, postits, markers, pens, paper.
 - Audience size should be of 6-16.

 ### Assumptions about the audience